ocaml/RFCs/rfcs/Readme.md

 # RFCs

-This directory is for accepted proposals related to the type-checker
+This directory is for accepted proposals